KTH-DD2480-Fundsoft/assignment-2/README.md

 via the GH REST API.
 We will create a simple web interface were build history can be viewed.

-### When updating the server
-1. Create a release branch: `release/index/name`
-2. Whenever we push to a release branch the webhook sends that to server
-1. Merg beck to main

 ## Contributing / Workflow
 We use a GitHub organization to track our development process, creating a project to make use of Github's Kanban-like issue board and link this repository to said